shymega/ShamblerOS/README.md

         tested.

 - POSIX emulation layer

-  This is to provide compatibility
+  This is to provide compatibility to other OSes, which may not necessarily conform to shyOS's conventions.

   * Sublayers - these provide extensions to the 'root' POSIX emulation layer.
     * Linux kernel emulation sublayer.